Shop

 As we walk up the twenty-five steps to Dusselier’s “altar,” he shares how he brews only with organic ingredients, a dogma that carries over from his love of natural wine.

-“If you don’t see it on the label, then we didn’t add it to the beer,” explains Dusselier.
+“If you don’t see it on the label, then we didn’t add it to the beer,” he explains.
 (Except for their spontaneously fermented brews.
-“You know there’s yeast in it, but you didn’t add the yeast,” he said.)
+“You know there’s yeast in it, but you didn’t add the yeast,” he says.)

 Starting even with the water, which Dusselier says they tested 400 meters away from the church, finding it fell into their scope of mineral profile.
 The brewery built a well 38 meters under the church to access their own brewing water.